billwear/maas-rad/originals/configuration-journey-snap-2-8-ui-2529.md

 <a href="https://discourse.maas.io/uploads/default/original/1X/dbdcdce7c8f3b7181f894bdfe987758e0c8635fc.jpeg" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/1X/dbdcdce7c8f3b7181f894bdfe987758e0c8635fc.jpeg"></a>

-In the source dropdown, select “Launchpad,” “Github,” or “Upload.”
+In the source drop-down, select “Launchpad,” “Github,” or “Upload.”
 If you choose one of the first two, you will need to enter your username for that service.
 For example, if you want to upload your SSH public key from Launchpad, you would enter:

     lp:<username>